Olumide Idowu

-Olumide is the Youth Focal Point Nigeria UNDP Small Grant Program, youth lead author for Global Environment Outlook (GEO) of the UN Environment and executive coordinator for African Youth Initiative on Climate Change (AYICC).
+Olumide is the Youth Focal Point in Nigeria UNDP Small Grant Program, youth lead author for Global Environment Outlook (GEO) of the UN Environment and Executive Coordinator for African Youth Initiative on Climate Change (AYICC).

 He is also a member of different local and international organizations.
-His core focus includes youth empowerment, Environment, Climate Change, communication, Monitoring & Evaluation and Sustainable Development issues.
+His core focus includes Youth empowerment, Environment, Climate Change, Communication, Monitoring & Evaluation and Sustainable Development issues.

 Early life and education

 Idowu was born to a Nigerian agriculturist.
-He studied Statistics at the University of Abuja, Nigeria where he obtained a Bachelor of Science (B.Sc.) in 2010.
+He studied statistics at the University of Abuja, Nigeria, where he obtained a Bachelor of Science (B.Sc.) in 2010.

 Career

-Olumide became a member of the executive board and Africa Regional director of International Youth Federation (IYF) in 2016.
-In 2018, Olumide worked as the Nigeria country manager for Climate Scorecard, an initiative of Global Citizens’ Initiative (TGCI) and EarthAction.
+Olumide became a member of the executive board and African regional director of the International Youth Federation (IYF) in 2016.
+In 2018, Olumide worked as the Nigeria country manager for Climate Scorecard, an initiative of Global Citizens’ Initiative,(TGCI) and EarthAction.
 In this role, he produced a monthly country News Brief called Action Alert highlighting activities that impeded the Paris Agreement implementation, solutions and relevant stakeholders to drive needed action.
-In the same year, he worked on a mobile app for citizen reporting on Waste Management and Disaster Risk reduction.
+In the same year, he worked on a mobile app for citizen reporting on waste management and disaster risk reduction.

-He was the senior communications director, African Youth Initiative on Climate Change (AYICC) and became the executive coordinator in January, 2022.
+He was the senior communications director of, African Youth Initiative on Climate Change (AYICC) and became the executive coordinator in January, 2022.

 Additionally, he was the Advocacy and Campaign Specialist of Save the Children Nigeria, project coordinator of TUNZA Nigeria, and Research and Reporting Analyst of West African NGO Network.

 Olumide is the Youth Focal Point in Nigeria for UNDP Small Grant Program, and the Youth Lead Author Global Environmental Outlook (GEO6).